shwetharaghava/Woven_monopoly/README.md

 │   ├── player.rb      # Player model
 │   └── property.rb    # Property model
 ├── README.md          # Project description (you are here!)

+Made by Shwetha Raghava as a personal learning project.